e2jk/notebookimporter/README.rst

 Used to import notes into Evernote from a CSV file.

 This utility will send one email per note to your secret Evernote email address, which you can find in `your Evenote settings page <https://www.evernote.com/Settings.action>`_.
+It uses Gmail to send the emails to Evernote.

 How to use
 ----------